Sociology / SOCY-101 Syllabus

 - Class notes (from lecture presentations) and required readings must be incorporated for a maximum grade.

 The college attendance policy is in force, permitting absences that are equivalent to 6 hours of class time (e.g., four I hour and 15 minute class meetings).
 A written explanation is required for excess absences.
 Persistent lateness must be remedied.
 Attendance issues also impact on the class participation grade.

-Pertinent questions or comments are, of course, welcome at any time during class.
+Relevant questions or comments are welcome at any time during class.
 I encourage you to visit my office for matters that pertain to the course.
-Email is preferred to telephone except during office hours.
+Email is preferred to office telephone.

 Email Address: Dtricarico@qcc.cuny.edu